 The Victory Neighborhood has commercial nodes found at 39th & Thomas, 42nd & Thomas, and 44th & Penn.
 The nodes feature a variety of businesses including options for dining, car repair, child care, shopping, art classes, and wellness and self-care.
 The neighborhood is very walkable and is intentional about supporting local businesses.

-The Victory Neighborhood is primarily serve by Metro Transit’s Route 19 bus.
-The line originates in Brooklyn Center and ends in downtown Minneapolis.
+The Victory Neighborhood is primarily serve by Metro Transit’s Route 19 and C Line Bus Rapid Transit.
+The lines originate in Brooklyn Center and end in downtown Minneapolis.
 Stops are available along Penn, 42nd, Dowling, and Thomas Avenues.
-Eventually the route will connect directly to the Blue Line Light Rail station on Olson Memorial Highway.

 D Line Bus Rapid Transit will be replacing much of the Route 5’s bus service in the coming years, including a stop at 44th & Penn.